paalamugan/google-indexing-api-script/README.md

 | https://example.com/path-to-url1 |
 | https://example.com/path-to-url2 |

-- To Indexing Success Spreadsheet format.(Where we add the response of all urls)
+- To Indexing Success Spreadsheet format.
+(Where we add the all responses of that above urls)

 | URL | Google Indexing Response | IndexNow Indexing Response |
 | --- | ------------------------ | ------------- |